debods/Digital-Hub-for-ham-radio/README.md

 | uninstall   | Remove DigiHub                                              | bash        |
 | whohami     | Show user information held for current configuration        | bash        |

-These along with other tools are located in DigiHub/scripts (included in the PATH after install).
+These, along with other tools, are located in DigiHub/scripts (which is included in the PATH after installation).

 GPS Devices
 -----------